Make It Easy on Yourself: Other versions

 In 1966, Cilla Black released a recording of the song on her second studio album, Cilla Sings a Rainbow, which was a Top 5 hit on the UK album chart.

+Bacharach sung a version of the song on his album of the same name from 1969.
+As David Freeland wrote in American Songwriter, "Sporting an arrangement more adventurous than those featured on the earlier, hit versions, the track is nonetheless marred by Bacharach’s oft-cited lack of vocal ability."

 The 1972, Johnny Mathis album, Song Sung Blue, produced by Jerry Fuller, featured a version of "Make It Easy on Yourself".
 Issued as a single, the track reached No. 16 on the U.S. Easy Listening chart, and "bubbled under the Hot 100" with a No. 103 peak.
 In Canada, his version reached number two on the Adult Contemporary chart.
 In the UK, Mathis' Song Sung Blue album was released with the title Make It Easy on Yourself.

 In 1989, girl group The Three Degrees recorded a version for their album …And Holding.
 The song was released as the second single from the album with Valerie Holiday providing lead vocal.

 A shortened version of the song appears as part of a Burt Bacharach medley on several of the Carpenters'albums from the 1970s, and as part of the same medley on a 1980 TV special called "Music, Music, Music".
 Also, the medley appears in several live concert video and/or audio recordings.
 In all cases the lead vocal is performed by Karen Carpenter, considered by many as one of the finest singers of popular music ever.